MD Program OASIS

 Pod: Pediatrics + Neurology + Psychiatry

-The UME DEIB Advisors are essential members of the School of Medicine UME Program and administrative team to provide individual and group support and mentoring to medical students who self-identify as belonging to diverse and minoritized groups.
+The DEIB Advisors are essential members of the School of Medicine UME Program and administrative team.
+They specialize in addressing DEIB topics and provide individual and group support on issues related to inclusion, belonging, and empowerment.

 Dr. Gause is an Assistant Professor of Medicine in the Division of Pulmonary & Critical Care Medicine.
 Clinically, she attends in the intensive care unit and works as an interstitial lung disease and pulmonary hypertension specialist at OHSU.
 She was born and raised in Maryland and obtained both her undergraduate and medical degrees from the University of Maryland.
 She completed her internal medicine residency at the University of Pittsburgh Medical Center in 2013 and a fellowship in Pulmonary and Critical Care Medicine at the Cleveland Clinic in Ohio in 2019.
 Dr. Gause has a strong passion for all areas of medical education but her main interests include curricula development and trainee mentorship.
 She is currently the Associate Program Director for the PCCM fellowship.
 During her free time she enjoys traveling, watching movies, and exploring Portland’s rich restaurant scene.